-To improve balance, an exercise program needs to be challenging yet safe.
-To ensure a sufficient challenge to the individuals balance, the program should aim to include:
+In order to improve balance, an exercise program needs to be challenging yet safe.
+To ensure that the exercises pose a sufficient challenge to the individual’s balance, the program should include:

-- A minimal base of support (i.e., exercise that involves standing or walking with the feet closer together or standing on one leg); and
+- A minimal base of support (i.e. exercise that involves standing or walking with the feet close together or standing on one leg)

 Exercises that challenge an older adult’s balance have the potential to cause a fall.
-To reduce this risk, only prescribe exercises suitable to the older adult’s capabilities, ensure exercises are set up in a safe way (such as next to a wall or counter for support as required) and that exercises are supervised if necessary.
-This is particularly important if the older adult is frail.
+To reduce this risk, only prescribe exercises suitable for the individual’s capabilities, ensure exercises are set up in a safe way (e.g. next to a wall or counter for support), and supervise exercises if necessary.
+These recommendations are particularly important if the older adult is frail.

-Tai Chi is a safe and effective balance exercise that older adults can do to reduce falls.
-The benefits of Tai Chi include improvements in balance, flexibility, muscle strength and postural alignment.
-There are various forms of Tai Chi so it is important to choose an appropriate form suitable to your older person.
+Tai Chi is a safe and effective balance exercise that older adults can do to reduce their risk of falls.
+Tai Chi can help to improve balance, flexibility, muscle strength and postural alignment.
+There are various forms of Tai Chi so it is important to choose a form which is suited to your older person.

 What does the evidence say?

-Group-based Tai Chi has been shown to significantly reduce falls in a trial of people aged 70 years and over.
+Group-based Tai Chi was shown to significantly reduce falls in a trial of people aged 70 years and over.

 A program of Tai Chi classes for one hour per week for 16 weeks was also effective in reducing falls by 33% at six months in older people aged between 60 and 96 years.

-A six month Tai Chi program consisting of three sessions per week was effective in decreasing the number of falls, the risk for falling, fear of falling and also improved functional balance and physical performance in physically inactive persons aged 70 years and older.
+A six month Tai Chi program consisting of three sessions per week was effective in decreasing incidence of falls, falls risk and fear of falling in physically inactive individuals aged 70 years and older.
+It also improved functional balance and physical performance in the target group.